 Every kitchen needs towels, so why not have some fun with them?
 These four lighthearted kitchen towels also happen to be plenty absorbent and durable, AKA functional.

-If you have tequila, fresh water, and a glass, you can have a pretty damn good margarita in all of 20 seconds when you mix in the powdery contents of these little pods.
+If you have tequila, fresh water, and a cocktail glass, you can have a pretty damn good margarita mix in all of 20 seconds when you mix in the powdery contents of these little pods.
 (They also offer cosmo and lemon sour mixers, by the way.)

 Folding and prepping dumplings can be time intensive.
 Shave some minutes off your prep time with this Dumpling cube, which does exactly what it says.
 Bonus, it also comes with a pastry trimmer.